joschindlbeck/AGTracker/README.md

-# AGTracker - Precision spraying for AgOpenGPS
+# AGTracker - A Android APP and idea how to record precision areas for farming purposes.

 **work in progress!**